German rearmament: Formal armament programs

 With the appointment of Wilhelm Groener as the new minister of Defense in January 1928, the armaments effort gained momentum, since Groener had the political, economic and military expertise to lead it.
 The Second Armament Program, which formed the basis for rearmament in Nazi Germany, was adopted in the spring of 1932.
 At a cost of 484 million Reichsmarks, the plan was to establish a 21-division army along with the necessary equipment, weapons and ammunition, plus a six-week stockpile.
 The air force, which was included for the first time, was to receive 110 million RM and consist of a total of 150 aircraft (78 reconnaissance, 54 fighters and 18 bombers).
 Because of the difficult economic conditions under the Great Depression, the program was designed for five years (April 1933 to March 1938).
 A modification in November provided that a total of 570,000 men should be actively under arms by the spring of 1938.
 Since it was a tightly calculated program designed for a maximum of armaments, it proved to be particularly sensitive to the economic situation, with the result that Groener was forced to request an additional one billion marks from the government over the five years.
 The financial picture was further exacerbated by the price dictates of some armaments companies.
 A handful of them had a virtual monopoly, since under the Treaty of Versailles only a small number of companies were allowed to manufacture armaments.

-A retrospective view of armaments policy in the Weimar Republic shows clearly that long-term and comprehensive arms planning did not begin with the National Socialists' rise to power but rather with the Republic's two armaments programs.